The windows of

 handsomely described as ‘a shrine to the medieval in Sussex’, and awarded a

 three-star commendation.
-St. Mary's also won a 'Highly Commended' certificate in
+St. Mary's has also won a 'Highly Commended' certificate in

 Mary's House and Gardens as one of the foremost heritage attractions in the

-twenty years, historic attractiveness and beautiful interiors of St. Mary’s
+thirty-plus years, the historic attractiveness and beautiful interiors of St. Mary’s

 House, the floral interest of the gardens with their topiary, the full programme

 of concerts and other events in the splendidly restored Music Room, have